medioqrity/Drop-LLVM-IR-and-Visualize/README.md

 - `nodejs` (14 or higher)
 - Typescript compiler

-You might check if you meet the requirements by running following commands:
+You might check if your environment meet the requirements by running following commands:

 ```bash
 $ opt --version